harishsg993010/web-augmenter/README.md

 - May not work on restricted pages (chrome://, extensions://)
 - Try disabling "Include screenshot context" as workaround

+**UI Generation not working**
+- Ensure you have a valid Anthropic API key configured
+- Check that you drew a rectangle large enough (minimum 50x50 pixels)
+- Verify the extension has permissions for the current site
+- Look for errors in the browser console (F12)

+**Generated UI not functional**
+- The AI should generate fully working code - if not, try being more specific
+- Example: Instead of "timer", say "pomodoro timer that counts down from 25 minutes"
+- Check browser console for JavaScript errors
+- Try regenerating with more detailed instructions

+**Generated UI disappeared**
+- Check if it was saved as a custom feature (should auto-save)
+- Verify the feature is enabled in the popup
+- The UI might be off-screen - try Visual Editing Mode to move it

 ### Debug Mode

 Enable Chrome DevTools for debugging: